PVCabrera/KA2.0-FE/README.md

 # KA2.0-FE
-Frontend for Kody's Attic pj revamped.
+Frontend for Kody's Attic pj 2.0 now with Next.js and TypeScript.